 We utilize a range of model systems to further explore the role of chemokines and chemokine receptors in inflammation-induced bone resorption.
 We study effects of chemokine signaling in cell cultures of osteoblasts and osteoclasts in vitro.
 More specifically, we analyze changes in gene- and protein expression that can be linked to cell executive functions.
 Furthermore, we use an in vivo model of inflammation-induced bone loss and advanced bone microtomographic and histomorphometric analysis methods to explore the importance of chemokine signaling during bone homeostasis and pathology.
 We aim to find new chemokine signaling pathways that could serve as potential targets for medical intervention.

 Bone loss in periodontitis is triggered by inflammation in the gums.
 Locally produced inflammatory molecules are distributed systemically by circulation and research demonstrates a connection between periodontitis and several other diseases, a highly interesting research field in which postdocs CKH and EK pursue their respective projects.
 The onset and severity of periodontitis is partly explained by a genetic susceptibility and today we have no methods to identify individuals at risk.
 Dental implants, as replacement for lost teeth, are not a final solution as they are also affected by bone loss.

-In our Periogene North cohort exceeding 1000 individuals, we examine blood, exudate and tissue samples from individuals with or without periodontitis and peri-implantitis.
+In our Perigene North cohort exceeding 1000 individuals, we examine blood, exudate and tissue samples from individuals with or without periodontitis and peri-implantitis.
 Our aim is to detect and identify genetic- and biological markers that could be used as diagnostic and/or prognostic tools.
 Our research also includes randomized controlled treatment studies of periodontitis and peri-implantitis through postdocs CI and AH.